Q1. What do I need in order to visit Parris Island?

-How do I send mail to my recruit while they are in training?
+15. How do I send mail to my recruit while they are in training?
 Top

-To send mail to a recruit currently training at Parris Island, simply address your letter using the templates below.
+Mailing address templates can be found on our Contacting A Recruit page.
 Contact your recruit's recruiter if you do not know the platoon, company, or battalion information.
 Please remember not to mail your recruit any prohibited items while they are in training.

-How do I get a copy of my yearbook-style platoon graduation books?
+18. How do I get a copy of my yearbook-style platoon graduation books?
 Top

 The yearbook-style platoon graduation books are only available for order/purchase before and around the graduation date.
 Copies are not overproduced for future availability, nor are extra copies archived.
 Those searching for old books are advised to search online auction or classified sales sites, or seek out reunion groups or other members of the unit for anyone who might have an extra copy.

-How do I get a copy of personnel records, platoon rosters, training records, etc.?
+20. How do I get a copy of personnel records, platoon rosters, training records, etc.?
 Top

 Parris Island does not keep personnel records of former recruits, drill instructors or other military personnel stationed here in the past, nor do we keep track of their current whereabouts.
 Those searching for former service members are advised to search the internet for sites and organizations (i.e. Marine Corps League, Drill Instructor Association, etc.) that may be of assistance.
 The Marine Corps Association also accepts free submissions for its "Reader Assistance" section of Leatherneck Magazine; visit http://www.mca-marines.org/leatherneck/submission-guidelines#Readers for details.